 Online teaching.
 Online learning.
 Online engagement.
 You’ve heard it all when it comes to online pedagogy.
 But have you come across a resource that contains

 HIGHER ED TEACHING STRATEGIES FROM MAGNA PUBLICATIONS

-“One good conversation can shift the direction of change forever” – Linda Lambert Despite alterations to our teaching during spring of 2020, the one aspect
+This article is featured in the resource guide, Effective Online Teaching Strategies.
+“One good conversation can shift the direction of change forever” – Linda Lambert

 When hundreds of spring and summer undergraduate courses were abruptly moved from onsite to online delivery in the wake of COVID-19, several faculty and students

-Due to the pandemic, both instructors and students have had to adapt quickly to different forms of online learning models.
-Asynchronous learning has emerged as
+This article is featured in the resource guide, Effective Online Teaching Strategies.
+Due to the pandemic, both instructors and students have had to adapt quickly

 When people find out I am an online art history instructor, the most common reaction I get is “How does that work?”
 Most of the time, people assume that because art is such a visual outlet that somehow the online classroom is not the most appropriate place to teach art.
 I have to admit, when I was first approached about teaching art history online, I was skeptical as well.
 But as time and terms wear on, so too does my belief that teaching art asynchronously can be an effective, and dare I say it, better way to teach art history.
 Here’s why.